 It’s a mental exercise.

-Sometimes, however, miracles happen.
-Yes, they can often be explained away by coincidences or whatever.
-Not always.
+Yet sometimes miracles happen.
+They can often be explained away by coincidences or whatever, but not always.
 Humans are capable of all kinds of mental gymnastics.
-If you’re open-minded enough, you can see an appreciate a lot more about this life than you can if you aren’t.
+If you’re open-minded enough, you can see and appreciate a lot more about life than you can if you aren’t.

-The conventional view of miracles is they’re based on mental belief and that there’s nothing miraculous happening.
-The thing is that the conventional view of miracles is correct a lot of times.
+The conventional view of miracles is they’re based on mental belief, and there’s nothing miraculous happening.
+The conventional view of miracles is correct a lot of times.
 Is it correct all of the time?
 Does nothing miraculous ever happen?
 Many people say otherwise.
 You have to decide for yourself.

 Contemplative prayer and creative visualization

-It’s not entirely different than creative visualization.
+Prayer isn’t entirely different from creative visualization.
 It’s a cousin.
 In creative visualization, you’re defining the goal.
 You’re self-generating the feeling of what it would be like to achieve the goal.
 You’re working to believe you already have achieved the goal.
 You’re denying reality in the hope you can shape reality.
 This is the idea that’s called the Law of Attraction.